rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain and etc.  Developers can have any of these problems after some years of coding.

 Joints and ligaments are so important that our body is often trying to overprotect them.
 This is probably due to our survival.
-Back in the savanna, we would be an easy pray if we had a problem on a joint or a ligament.
+Back in the savanna, we would be an easy pray if we had a broken joint or a torn ligament .

 Who is the best guardian keeping joints and ligaments safe?
 Muscles.